Security Best Practices

-Referer is a HTTP header sent by browsers.
+Origin HTTP header.
 Like all HTTP headers, it can be spoofed, so you shouldn’t rely on it to secure your data.
 For example, while

-Referer should always be valid when requesting from a browser, it can be overridden when requesting with another tool (e.g., cURL).
-To prevent unauthorized access to your data, for instance, ensuring that each user only sees their own data, we recommend using secured API keys.
+Referer should always be valid when requesting from a browser, it can be overridden when using other tools (e.g., cURL).
+To prevent unauthorized access to your data, such as ensuring that each user only sees their own data, we recommend using secured API keys.

 There’s still a valid use case for the

 Referer header.
 Since browsers send it with every request, you can use it to restrict the usage of your API key to your own website.
 This prevents another website from “stealing” your key, for example, to harvest ad clicks with your data.
 As stated above, this doesn’t prevent them from scraping the data with other tools.
 To mitigate that risk, you can restrict which HTTP referrers you accept and you can rate limit API keys.

 Authorized HTTP referrers

 You can define a list of referrers authorized to query the API with a given key.
 If unspecified or empty, it defaults to any referrer.

 https://algolia.com/*restricts access to all referrers starting with https://algolia.com.

 *.algolia.comrestricts access to all referrers ending with .algolia.com.

 - To allow access for the full algolia.com domain, you can use